Folkestone: Climate

+Folkestone experiences a temperate oceanic climate, much like the rest of England.
+The air temperature is moderated by its proximity to the coast, however winter temperatures are not as mild as in southwest England.
+Temperature extremes include a high of 33.6 C recorded on 3 August 1990, and a low of -14.5 C on 10 February 1986.
+Folkestone receives, on average, 1,931.6 hours of mean annual sunshine – the highest amount for a British mainland weather station.

 Economy

 Folkestone was at one stage a resort town with a developed shipping trade.
 With the decline of those industries others have filled the gap.
 The Dormobile works, car conversion manufacturers were based in the town.
 Church and Dwight, the US company famous for Arm & Hammer baking soda-based consumer products, has its UK headquarters in the town.
-Silver Spring Mineral Water Company, was the largest independently-owned soft drinks manufacturer in Britain, based in Park Farm, but closed down in 2013.
+Silver Spring Mineral Water Company, was the largest independently owned soft drinks manufacturer in Britain, based in Park Farm, but closed down in 2013.

 During the 1980s and 1990s the construction of the Channel Tunnel provided employment, as well as bringing many people to the area, and on completion the running of services still provides work for many.
 Several insurance firms are based in Folkestone.
 Some of them used to be involved in the shipping trade but have since diversified into other fields.
 Saga plc has its headquarters in Folkestone.

 Along with other Kent seaside towns, there has been a resurgence in domestic tourism linked to a growing arts scene.

 Main sights

 The major landmark in Folkestone, apart from the harbour, is The Leas, the cliffs above the beach.
 Located in the west part of the town, it is a unique promenade designed in the mid-1800s by Decimus Burton who also worked on Regent's Park, London and St Leonards-on-Sea.
 The promenade along the sea includes many crescents, hotels, private parks and alleys.

 A Martello Tower (No 3) stands on the cliff above Copt Point.
 Built in 1806 as a defence against Napoleon, it has also been a Coast Guard lookout, a family home, a golf clubhouse and a Second World War Naval mine control post.
 It now houses a visitor centre.
 The Folkestone White Horse is carved on Cheriton Hill above the Channel Tunnel terminal.

 The Kent Downs Area of Outstanding Natural Beauty includes part of the town area.
 The nearby Brockhill Country Park, to the west, with footpaths around a lake and in a valley, links with the Royal Military Canal at Hythe.

-Folkestone is near to two important Battle of Britain landmarks – the Battle of Britain Memorial, Capel-le-Ferne and the Kent Battle of Britain Museum – the oldest Battle of Britain Museum in the UK.
+Folkestone is near to two important Battle of Britain landmarks: the Battle of Britain Memorial, Capel-le-Ferne and the Kent Battle of Britain Museum.

 The Old High Street is an ancient route connecting the Bayle with the Harbour, and is now at the heart of Folkestone's Creative Quarter.
 The narrow, cobbled slope was one of Charles Dickens' favourite streets.
 Together with Rendezvous Street, this part of Folkestone is now thriving, with independent businesses and restaurants surrounded by colourful restored buildings.